 In this module you will study physiological processes, particularly in humans, including the cardio-vascular, nervous, digestive and reproductive systems, control and coordination and osmo-regulation.

-You will submit your UCAS application during your International Foundation Year at the International Study Centre.
+You will submit your UCAS application during your International Foundation Year at the International Study Centre, you will also be required to take an exit IELTS exam at the end of your course, details of IELTS requirements below.
 This means that once you successfully complete the International Foundation Year, you will be ready to start your degree at the University of Leeds.

 * Interview may be required.